GeekyPython/PostgreSQL-Crud-API/README.md

 # Crud API using Nodejs and PostgreSQL

 ## Steps:
-1. Create a .sql file to create your DB Schema (dabatase.sql)
+1. Create a .sql file to create your Database Schema (dabatase.sql)

 ```
     CREATE DATABASE perntodo;